flankerhqd/JAADAS/README.md

 ###-c option
 -c must be provided as the directory for config files, including taint rules, source and sink, vulnerable API description and so on.
-If you do not understand the config files' content, do not modify them, leave them as it is.
+If you do not understand the config files content, do not modify them, leave them as it is.

 ###-p option
 -p option specifies the android platform directory, which usually just points to ${ANDROID_SDK}/platforms/